Architecture of Wales: Terracotta revival architecture in Wales

 For a short period at the start of the 16th century, Italian craftsmen introduced the art of highly fired Terracotta moulded brickwork and ornamental plaques into Tudor England.
 The use of terracotta was largely limited to Great Houses in Eastern England.

 One of the earliest architects to make use of this source was the Welsh architect Thomas Penson, who worked from offices in Oswestry.
 There appears to be good evidence that he sourced his terracotta from the brickyards which were associated with the Oswestry coalfield at Morda and Trefonen on the Welsh border.

 One of the most iconic Terracotta buildings in Wales is the Pierhead building at Cardiff Docks, adjacent to the Welsh Assembly building.
 The Grade One listed building was built in 1897 and designed by the English architect William Frame.
 It was a replacement for the headquarters of the Bute Dock Company which burnt down in 1892.
 Frame's mentor was William Burges, with whom Frame worked on the rebuilding of Cardiff Castle and Castell Coch until Burges's death in 1881.

 A further impressive building using and orangey terracotta with red bricks, probably from J. C Edwards at Ruabon are the former offices of John Summers and Co at Shotton on Deeside in Flintshire These were to become the offices of the Strip Division of the British Steel Corporation.
 In 1986 Edward Hubbard described them as "unconventional and pompous", but taste to-day might be more appreciative and they can be seen as late and almost playful take on castellated Gothic revival architecture with some Art Nouveau detailing.
 A building dominating the market place in Newtown in Montgomeryshire is Barclays Bank of 1898 by Wood and Kendrick of Birmingham for Sarah Brisco of Newtown Hall.
 Built as an office block with the corner clock tower commemorating Queen Victoria's Diamond Jubilee.

 In small country towns such as Rhayader in Radnorshire the local architect, Richard Wellings Thomas built both the Kington and Radnor Bank of 1904 and the town's Post Office of 1903 using Ruabon Terracotta.
 The Bank has heavy classical mouldings while the Post Office for the upper storeys uses the local stone with terracotta dressings.
 Terracotta was a popular material for building Post Offices, as at Denbigh and particularly the Post Office in Great Darkgate in Aberystwyth.
-The later was the work of T E Morgan, completed in 1901, and has an attractive mosaic fascia.
+The later was the work of T E Morgan, completed in 1901, and has a mosaic fascia.
 In Welshpool the J & M Morris's iron foundry had the Agricultural Implement Depot built in Church Street for the display of their products.
 This was to the designs of the work of the Borough surveyor Robert Hurst around 1904, in deep red Ruabon brickwork with arched display windows with masqued heads used as keystones.
 The inscription "Agricultural Implement Depot" runs along the parapet of the building.